Destiny 2: Gear

-The Witch Queen brough a new weapon type, glaives, which feature a mix of melee and ranged combat abilities.
+The Witch Queen brought a new weapon type, glaives, which feature a mix of melee and ranged combat abilities.
 This expansion also introduced weapon crafting, allowing the player to learn patterns for new weapons, build them from materials, and level them to allow them to recraft them for more powerful perks.
 Addition changes in The Witch Queen include a new additional origin perk for weapons tied to certain activities or event, artifice armor that can be obtained from more difficult encounters which adds in additional seasonal mod slot, and craftable weapons once the player has collected enough versions of a weapon with deepsight resonance.

 Player versus environment (PvE)

 Like the original game, player versus environment game types makes up the majority of the game.
 Areas to explore include Earth's European Dead Zone (which was only represented by PvP maps in the original), Saturn's moon Titan, Jupiter's moon Io, and the centaur planet Nessus.
 The Curse of Osiris expansion adds Mercury as an explorable area, while the Warmind expansion adds Mars.
 Forsaken adds two new explorable areas in the Reef: the Tangled Shore and the Dreaming City, the latter being the mysterious sanctuary of the Awoken race and an end-game area that is accessible after completing the campaign of Forsaken.
 Shadowkeep reintroduced the Moon location from the original game, though revamped and reprised from its original iteration.
 There is also a new social space in the European Dead Zone called "The Farm", as the main portion of the Tower of the original was destroyed at the start of Destiny 2's campaign.
 However, a lower, undamaged portion of the Tower becomes the main social space post-campaign.
 Like the original, there are Patrol missions and public events, but the emphasis has been placed more on the exploration of the worlds, including towns that players can visit and friendly NPCs who can be found in-game and will give side-quests.
 New missions were added called "Adventures", which allow players to explore the area and go on a treasure hunt-like journey to dungeon-like areas.
 Some Adventures culminate in what is called a Lost Sector, which are somewhat hidden areas in worlds that lead players to a boss that yields rewards upon its defeat.
 Lost Sectors can be found and accessed without doing an Adventure.
 Starting with the Curse of Osiris expansion, Heroic Adventures were added, which are harder versions of Adventures and they rotate each week.